mangoszero/server/doc/ScriptCommands.md

 `buddy_entry` column
 --------------------
 1 field to store the entry of a "buddy".
-Depending on the command used this can can point to a game object template or and creature template entry.
+Depending on the command used this can can point to a game object template or/and creature template entry.

 `search_radius` column
 ----------------------